 However, to increase productivity, the region’s governments also need to create an environment that is conducive to investment, with more room for new entrepreneurs and new ideas, and to eliminate the impediments that have limited competition and curbed economic vitality for far too long.
 The most competitive companies are those that are more fully integrated into the global market, and we need a new generation of regional companies that can take advantage of the opportunities that will open up as the world recovers from the coronavirus.

 Furthermore, environmental sustainability must be at the heart of our recovery from the crisis.
 Stimulus programs need to create jobs, growth and access to markets while protecting our region’s rich biodiversity.
 Investments in agriculture, fishing, forestry or irrigation and sanitation infrastructure can rapidly create jobs while improving resilience to droughts, floods and other climate-related effects that often fall hardest on the poorest.

 Ultimately, rethinking the future of Latin America means identifying new opportunities and seizing them.
 The pandemic has been extremely destructive, and it will take time before its effects are left behind.
 But we can and must turn the destruction that we are now enduring into a creative opportunity.
 With the appropriate reforms, the crisis can lead to a new growth path that creates jobs, reduces poverty and closes the gaps for people and economies across the region.
 This is the challenge, and this is the time to act.
 Join me at @CF_Jaramillo to continue this and other conversations using the hashtag #Rethinkthefuture.

-Carlos Felipe Jaramillo is the World Bank Vice President for the Latin America and the Caribbean Region.
+Carlos Felipe Jaramillo is the Vice President of the World Bank for Latin America and the Caribbean